 Most dentists will tell you that fluoride is a necessary part of tooth care, that it prevents cavities and that it’s perfectly safe.
 But a visit to the dentist some years ago had me rethinking the safety of fluoride.
 We had changed dentists to one who practices both traditional Western dentistry and holistic dental care.
 He told us that my daughter had fluoride poisoning, thanks to the baby vitamins our pediatrician had prescribed her.
 He showed us the marks on her teeth – no other doctor or dentist ever mentioned them!
-The experience made me want to explore more about the safety of fluoride.
+The experience made me want to learn about the dangers of fluoride.

 Fluoride is not only in toothpaste and baby vitamins.
 Many counties all over the U.S. fluoridate the water supply too – whether or not you particularly need it.
 And that begs the question, is fluoride toxic?